 In fiscal 2021, we increased the capacity of the heat exchanger on the outdoor units of household ECOCUTE models, which improved the annual performance factor (APF) by 0.2 to 0.3 points compared to conventional models.
 Moreover, in December 2021, we launched the industry’s first household heat-pump water heater that boils during daytime* using excess solar power.
 In the future, we will develop products with even greater environmental features, such as equipment with the function of boiling time management with prediction of the amount of solar power generation.

 In Japan, we are marketing space and hot water heaters for the commercial market as well using highly energy efficient heat-pump technology.

-In November 2012, we began selling a new model of the commercial heat-pump water heating system (MEGA-Q) for large-scale facilities such as hotels and hospitals, which we first introduced in April 2009.
-Compared to gas-combustion hot water heaters, this new model releases about 60% fewer CO2 emissions and reduces running cost by about 60%.
+For example, we began selling a new model of the commercial heat-pump water heating system (MEGA-Q) for large-scale facilities such as hotels and hospitals.
+Compared to gas-combustion type, the updated model in 2012 releases about 60% fewer CO2 emissions and is able to reduce running cost by about 60%.
 Facilities like hospitals and golf courses require changing volumes of hot water daily, and Daikin meets this challenge with a hybrid hot water supply system that provides hot water during base periods with MEGA-Q and that switches to boiler operation during peak periods.
-In addition to commercial applications such as these, in the near future we will come out with products for processes in factories that must respond to environmental requirements.
+In addition to commercial applications such as these, we will come out with products for processes in factories that must urgently respond to environmental requirements.